Kohneh Keh

-Kohneh Keh (كهنه كه, also Romanized as Kohneh Kah; also known as Konkeh) is a village in Yeylaqi-ye Ardeh Rural District, Pareh Sar District, Rezvanshahr County, Gilan Province, Iran.
-At the 2006 census, its population was 55, in 15 families.
+Kohneh Keh (كهنه كه) (Note: Also romanized as Kohneh Kah; also known as Konkeh) is a village in Yeylaqi-ye Ardeh Rural District of Pareh Sar District in Rezvanshahr County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 55 in 15 households.
+The following census in 2011 counted 57 people in 22 households.
+The 2016 census measured the population of the village as 217 people in 67 households.